codewithheeren/projects/1.mvc-projects/1.spring-boot-based-poc/Step19.md

 package com.codewithheeren.springboot.entity;

 import java.time.LocalDate;
+import javax.validation.constraints.Size;

 public class Todo {

 	private int id;
 	private String username;

+	@Size(min=10, message="Enter atleast 10 characters")
+//	@NotNull: to say that a field must not be null.
+//	@NotEmpty: to say that a list field must not empty.
+//	@NotBlank: to say that a string field must not be the empty string (i.e. it must have at least one character).
+//	@Min and @Max: to say that a numerical field is only valid when it’s value is above or below a certain value.
+//	@Email: to say that a string field must be a valid email address.
 	private String description;
 	private LocalDate targetDate;
 	private boolean done;

+	public Todo() {
+	}

 	public Todo(int id, String username, String description, LocalDate targetDate, boolean done) {
 		super();